C-Otto/BitBook/documentation/commands.md

 This information is aggregated over all of your owned addresses, so that transactions between your owned addresses do not show up (fees are considered to be sent to a foreign address).

-The list is sorted by absolute values, so that the transactions that have the most impact in your owned addresses are shown at the bottom.
+By default, the list is sorted by absolute values, so that the transactions that have the most impact in your owned addresses are shown at the bottom (see [Sort Order](#sort-order) if you want to change the sort order).

 **As described in the [example](example.md), you could go through the list of transactions (using [Get Transaction Details](#get-transaction-details)) and add ownership information until the